ethngo7/nvidia-financial-analysis/README.md

 This is a general financial analysis of Nvidia the past 5 years.
-I download financial data for Nvidia from Yahoo Finance (yfinance), and then check if there are any missing values.
-Then, I display key metrics that can prove the company's success or failure.
 I have a summary report at the end of the simple project.